-In the mid 90s' I was working for TCAM Systems, based in the City of London, who write the software used by stock brokers in their trading rooms.
+In the mid 90s' I was working for TCAM Systems, based in the City of London, who wrote the software used by stock brokers in their trading rooms.
 I was working on their KRESTconnect software which connects their back office systems to the new London Stock Exchange CREST system.
-Part of the system used an asynchronous FTP client which I wrote from scratch.
-KRESTconnect translates updates and queries on TCAM database records into files sent to CREST, and parsed the replies back into database entries.
-TCAM are part of another company called Stratus who make, amongst other things, fault tolerant minicomputers.
+Part of the system used an asynchronous, multiprocessing FTP client which I wrote from scratch.
+KRESTconnect translated updates and queries on TCAM stock database records into files sent to CREST over FTP, and parsed the replies back into database entries.
+TCAM were part of a US company called Stratus who made, amongst other things, fault tolerant minicomputers.

 In 1997 I started at ARM Ltd, in Cambridge, who design microprocessor chips, mainly into embedded systems such as portable phones, fax machines and so on.
 A short time after starting at ARM, I was asked to supervise development of the debugger in the ARM Software Development toolkit, which was being readied for a new release.
 This involved improving the systems used to track defects in the product and improving what I could, all the time trying to make best use of the developers I had available to me in fixing the problems the testers found.
-Although acting more in a managerial than technical role, my technical skills were kept in good trim, and towards the end of that period I started doing some work on the debuggers target-end software, called Angel.
+Although acting more in a managerial than technical role, my technical skills were kept in good trim, and towards the end of that period I started doing some work on the debugger's target-end software, called Angel.
 I enjoyed this so much that I eventually shifted groups within the company to join the Angel development team.
-Angel had some problems in it's communications with the host debugger, which used a packet protocol somewhat similar to HDLC.
+Angel had some problems in its communications with the host debugger, which used a packet protocol somewhat similar to HDLC.
 I took on and completed the task of identifying these, and more started working on Angels task and exception management.
 Later in my time at ARM I joined the technical publications department to write a manual for one of the products I'd been involved with.
 This was pretty successful and I continued writing with the group for a couple of years.

 After ARM I joined Creative Business Systems, a company specialising in business-administration software - stock taking, payroll and the like - using MBS Navision.
 I worked on some Navision projects and on an inland revenue electronic form submission application.
 I also enjoyed training clients on the data analysis tool QlikView.
-I really like QlikView - it's very intuitive way of exploring very large datasets makes it ideal for situations where you don't know in advance what you might need.
+I really like QlikView - its intuitive way of exploring very large datasets makes it ideal for situations where you don't know in advance what you might need.